-The U.S. House of Representatives Judiciary Committee will conduct a hearing on the controversial copyright enforcement bill, the Stop Online Piracy Act, on Wednesday, the committee has announced.
+The U.S. House of Representatives Judiciary Committee has postponed further debate on the controversial Stop Online Piracy Act (SOPA) until after Congress' holiday break.

 Most Popular Reviews

 - 1 Sony Xperia Z3 review: The no-frills flagship

 Best Deals on GoodGearGuide